 Default Value: Indicates what come from the knowledge base and defines the initial value that is being loaded when opening a new configuration or resetting it.

 Empty Value: Indicates untouched characteristics that do not have a default value or are still unconfigured.

 Applying filters is straight forward and enrich the workability on the product configuration.
 Applying filters on business categorization and configuration-based definition underlie the AND / OR principle.
 Within one category the filters are applied as OR operation, where as bringing both filter categories together , the AND operation is applied.

 Filter does reduce form fields to selected tags.
 Without pagination it collects all form fields across the product (groups & subgroups).
 Groups and Subgroups sections display within the workspace are discarded.

 The user sees on the workspace also which filters are applied and how many fields are shown out of how many in total within the configurable line item.

 With pagination it collects all form fields across the selected subgroup (or in extrema the group or product if the subgroup, resp. group is not present in the KB).
 Groups and Subgroups sections display within the workspace are maintained (Since pagination allows clear location indication).

 The Help Panel provides documentation with sophisticated rich text and visual content accessible from anywhere in the configuration workspace – by a single click and can be done while the user is configuring a product.

 Besides providing assistance, as shown in the image below, the user may easily upload important files via drag & drop and attach those documents in a hassle-free manner to the quote from anywhere during the configuration process.

 There are several options to visually support the user performing configuration and making sure the choices can be fast.
 In this section, the new configuration user interface elements are presented.

-First of all, the behaviour of certain controls may change slightly on the operational interaction by the user depending whether multiple or single selection is available.
+First of all, the behavior of certain controls may change slightly on the operational interaction by the user depending whether multiple or single selection is available.
 E.g. the Default value search control allows double click in single selection case where as the multiple selection enabled requires the OK button to be hit.